boisgera/auto-mpg-better/auto-mpg-v5/datasets/README.md

-# Auto-MPG v4
+# Auto-MPG dataset

-  - bibliography : extend with data url & checksum and go to CSL-JSON
+Execute the command

+  - `pixi run python fetch-dataset.py`

-  - dataset : fetch, check, clean up and save in Parquet format
+    to download the original dataset, check it, clean it and save it in the Parquet format.

-  - notebook : use marimo (no more weird "source" stuff, simpler execution)
+  - `pixi run marimo run fetch-dataset.py`

+    to get all these steps explained.

+  - `pixi run marimo edit fetch-dataset.py`

+    to inspect or edit the implementation of this process.